Acoustic-travel/House_price_prediction/README.md

 - [License](#license)

 ## Introduction

-The House Price Prediction Web Application is a project that demonstrates the integration of a machine learning model within a Flask web application.
-Users can input various house features, and the application will provide an estimated house price based on the trained model.
+One project that shows how to include a machine learning model into a Flask web application is the House Price Prediction Web Application.
+The application allows users to input different house attributes and, using the trained model, provides an estimated house price.

-## Features
+## Features:

-- Provides a user-friendly web interface to input house features
+- Offers an easy-to-use web interface for entering home characteristics
-- Utilizes a machine learning model to predict house prices based on the provided features
+- Makes use of a machine learning model to forecast house price values depending on the features entered
 - Displays the predicted house price to the user

-## Installation
+## Code Structure
-To set up the project, follow these steps:

-1. Clone the repository:
+### The project's code structure is as follows:
+- `app.py`: The main Flask application file, handling routing and model integration.
+- `templates/index.html`: The HTML template for the web interface.
+- `models/house_price_model.pkl`: The serialized machine learning model.
+- `data/housing_data.csv`: The dataset used to train the machine learning model.
+- `requirements.txt`: The list of Python dependencies for the project.
+- `README.md`: The project's documentation, which you're currently reading.